adrianengine/jquery-spectragram/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-#Changelog

-v0.02 (2012-Jul-15) - Added accessData method to manage once all Instagram credentials. v0.01 (2012-Jul-04) - Release

-#Further notes
+# Further notes

-Developed by [Adrian Quevedo](http://adrianquevedo.com) at Núcleo Digital S.A.S, in Bogotá - Colombia.
+Developed by [Adrian Quevedo](http://adrianquevedo.com) in Bogotá - Colombia.

 This code is provided with no warranty.
 While I strive to maintain backwards compatibility, the code is still under active development.
 As this is the case, some revisions may break compatibility with earlier versions of the library.
 Please keep this in mind when using the plugin.

-This plugin uses the Instagram(tm) API and is not endorsed or certified by Instagram or Burbn, inc. All Instagram(tm) trademarks displayed on this plugin are property of Burbn, Inc.
+This plugin uses the Instagram(tm) API and is not endorsed or certified by Instagram or Instagram, inc. All Instagram(tm) trademarks displayed on this plugin are property of Instagram, Inc.